thoughtbot/maintaining-open-source-projects/book/02-community.md

 whether the patch should or should not be merged, helping authors see more objectively the value of their contributions.
-As a contributor, remember that if you were the reviewer or another external party, you would probably be a bit more skeptic than you currently are about the value of your patch.
+As a contributor, remember that if you were the reviewer or another external party, you would probably be a bit more skeptical than you currently are about the value of your patch.

 Daniel Goleman, psychologist, author and science journalist, identifies an
 [online negative bias]: the positive message you wrote